Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/statements/Yannis.md

-# Yannis Zioulis's Personal Statement
+# Yannis Zioulis' Personal Statement
 ### CID: 02223077  |  GitHub username: yanniszioulis

 ---

 ##  Summary of Contributions
-*  Built the Program Counter
+*  Built and tested the Program Counter
-*  Wrote and tested the F1 light sequence assembly code
+*  Wrote and tested the F1 Light Sequence assembly code program
-*  Made adjustments to the control unit, and assisted in the implementation of the JALR instruction
+*  Built the Hazard Detection Unit and helped in the design, debugging and testing of the Pipeline Registers
+* Helped in building the Cache, and helped test our Cache Memory system

 ## Statement
-[Provide a detailed explanation of your contributions, responsibilities, and experiences during the project.
-Use links to relevant branches and commits.
-Highlight your role in the development, testing, and debugging of specific modules.]
+My first contribution was building the Program Counter (a task which was randomly assigned to me for Lab 4.
+I continued modifying the PC to make sure it works for the single-cycle, pipelined and cache versions of our CPU).

 > [Include any additional statements or reflections you have about your work, challenges faced, and how you overcame them.]